 I have finally decided to do what I see many other composers doing as well these days, in this modern world: publish my own works!
 All of my works that are not already published by one of the traditional publishing companies I’ve been fortunate to work with (Santa Barbara Music Publishing and Bo Ejeby Förlag), will be available for purchase and instant download from Sheet Music Plus, beginning with my H.P.
 Lovecraft setting Rhyme of Polaris for SATB divisi choir a cappella.
 Links to the works available from Sheet Music Plus will be placed on the ‘Concert Works’ page for your reference.

-Among the work that will follow in the catalogue of Carlssons Kluster (the in-joke name of my publishing arm) in the next couple of months are:
+Among the work that will follow in the catalogue of Carlssons Kluster (the in-joke name of my publishing arm, a joke only Swedish people will get) in the next couple of months are:

 • Three Shakespeare Nocturnes (SATB/piano)